SimonAayani/csc309-PairWise/deliverables/iteration-03.plan.md

 #### Events

->* Continuing from previous iterations, we plan to have in-person meetings and coding sessions on Fridays (March 23) and weekends (March 24), in BA3200, to allow for easier direct communication and discussion.
+>* **Plan Meeting:**
+> The iteration plan meeting was held on Sunday, March 18 2018.
+As in previous iterations, this meeting served to arrange between all members which features we would be implementing in the next weeks, how to prioritize tasks, new elements of the group's process, a rough timetable of meetings throughout the iteration.

+>* **Work Sessions:**
+> In the previous iteration we found group work sessions to be very useful, especially toward the end of the iteration.
+During these meetings, separate group members would work on related components together and have dialogue about how to merge different pieces together into a cohesive whole.
+Additionally, it helped to set aside time in which all members would be working, to ensure that everyone is being productive toward the project.
+These meetings were best held on Fridays and weekends since all members of the team can attend at those times.
+We will continue with that schedule, and have group work sessions at those times to encourage rapid and efficient development.
+Scheduled meetings will be happening on Saturday March 24, Friday, March 30 and Saturday March 31.
+We will also try to hold further meetings during the weeks.

+>* **Slack Standups:**
->* On Wednesdays March 21 and 28 at 8pm, our Project Supervisor will facilitate a quick meeting on Slack to review our weekly deadlines.
+> On Wednesdays March 21 and 28 at 8:00 pm, the team's Project Supervisor will facilitate a quick meeting on Slack to review our weekly deadlines and the state of everyone's work.
 These meetings will keep everyone aware of the current state of the project, and will provide an opportunity to reprioritize tasks and redistribute workloads if necessary.
->* We will also continue to update each other over Slack throughout the week to ensure that the team is aware of each member’s activities.
+These meetings will also enforce our mid-iteration deadlines and encourage everyone to have work to present.
+On top of these scheduled meetings, we will also continue to update each other over Slack throughout the week when important changes such as new pull requests are made.

->* Review meeting and video production will be held on Thursday March 29.
-Review meeting will be held during tutorial time at noon; video production will begin at 4:00 pm.
+>* **Review Meeting and Video Production:**
+> The review meeting will be held on the afternoon of Saturday, March 31st.
+At this point we plan to have production completed, and the PairWise application completed according to our specifications.
+During the review meeting we will mainly discuss the success of the process used in previous iterations and what we can take away from this final stage of the project.
+During and/or after the review meeting, each developer will be briefed on the video script and plan, and will create accounts and profiles in the application's database, which will be used during the demonstration.
+The remainder of the day will be spent filming and editing the demo video.

 #### Artifacts

->* **GitHub Issues and Task Board**
+>* **GitHub Issues and Task Board:**
 > After discussing the features left to implement and the tasks associated with them, we will create each task as an issue on GitHub and assign them to the most appropriate member, based on which features they have previously worked on.
 The issues help us to keep track of our remaining tasks for the iteration, and also have labels to help with indicating which part of the stack they are associated with and the priority they should take.
 As this is our final iteration, any tasks related to the application’s core functionality will take high priority.
 >
 > Throughout the iteration developers can refer to the project task board, which shows the progress of our issues, to see which components need work and which have already been assigned.
 Moreover, issues can be linked to pull requests so that the task board remains up to date automatically whenever they are resolved.
 Over the course of the iteration, as other issues and bugs emerge, these can be added to the board as necessary.